KushagraSharma10/learn_javascript/README.md

 # Features

-1. Responsive and clean user interface

-2. Input field to enter the number of rows
+1. Input field to enter the number of rows

-3. Display area to show the generated pyramid pattern
+2. Display area to show the generated pyramid pattern

-4. Submit button to generate the pattern
+3. Submit button to generate the pattern

-5. Clear button to reset the input and output
+4. Clear button to reset the input and output

 # Code Explanation